ACE inhibitors

 How ACE inhibitors help

-ACE inhibitors are used to treat heart disease.
+ACE inhibitors are used to treat heart disease and high blood pressure.
 These medicines make your heart work less hard by lowering your blood pressure.
 This keeps some kinds of heart disease from getting worse.
 Most people who have heart failure take one of these medicines or similar medicines.

 These medicines treat high blood pressure, strokes, or heart attacks.
 They may help lower your risk for stroke or heart attack.